saurabhghewari/Jzebra-Printing-with-Nodejs/README.md

 		Test the browser for the java plugin or else update the browser with the java plugin.
 	4. Windows Or Linux

-**Note:- Downloding or cloning this repository need not to follow the below steps.
+**Note:- Downloding or cloning this repository

         Just run these commnds one after one cd folder_name
         npm install
         npm start

-Getting the jzebra lib:-
+Getting the jzebra lib:-(If cloned this repository then no need to do down steps).

 	1. Download the jzebra library form the https://code.google.com/p/jzebra/downloads/list